CryptoManufaktur-io/terra-docker/README.md

 do stop it, it'll start the download over when it gets started again.

 [Traefik instructions](https://eth-docker.net/docs/Usage/ReverseProxy) and instructions to [configure ufw](https://eth-docker.net/docs/Support/Cloud) so it's "in the path" of Docker.

+`terra-haproxy.cfg` is a sample haproxy configuration file. `check-terrasync.sh` verifies sync status for haproxy. `haproxy-docker-sample.yml` is an example for a docker-compose file running haproxy, inside a docker swarm mode.